JoosepAlviste/JoosepAlviste.github.io/pages/projects/charon.md

 ## Back-end

-The back-end is built on the Laravel framework which is integrated to be used alongside Moodle.
+The back-end is built on the Laravel framework integrated with Moodle.
 The back-end modifies Charon task instances, communicates with the tester and provides an API to be used by the teacher's grading environment SPA.

 ## Front-end